-Designers, like the Auckland website designers, scope a website project has to do with how many page templates should be available for the site.
+Designers, like the design companies Auckland, scope a website project has to do with how many page templates should be available for the site.
 The takeaway is that the more unique pages you want, the more time-intensive the project becomes.
 As a result, you’ll be paying more.

 Redesigning a Website with SEO In Mind

 You need to have a baseline of the current SEO status of your website.
 Using tools like Ahrefs can help you measure your site’s current domain rating.
 You can also know what keywords your site is ranking for.

 If your current site scores 0 with the Domain Rating and you’re not ranking for any keyword, then you can ignore the rest of this section.

 However, if you have an excellent Domain Rating with a plausible number of SEO rankings, then you need an SEO professional.
 Having someone on board who knows how to rank your pages can pay-off in the long run as Google acknowledges your site as a trustworthy one in your chosen niche.